 Are insects and hatches influenced by barometric pressure?

-There is some evidence to suggest that changes in barometric pressure does influence the behaviour of insects, but the behavioural changes are not consistent between species of insects and the interaction between air pressure and insects are poorly understood.
+There is some evidence to suggest that changes in barometric pressure does influence the behavior of insects, but the behavioral changes are not consistent between species of insects, and the interaction between air pressure and insects is poorly understood.

 Barometric pressure is a useful guide for predicting the weather

 While the trout might not be responding to the changes in barometric pressure directly, changes in pressure does change things that the trout can pick up on.
 High pressure, typically means calm weather and blue skies.
 In the summer they can be hot, in the winter they can be extremely cold.
 When it is sunny, trout prefer to seek shade.
 They might go deeper, or hide undercover.